MoeraOrg/moeraorg.github.io/development/node-api/virtual-pages.md

 Post composer opened for creating a new post, with a draft loaded.
 ID of the draft is passed in the `draft` parameter.

+<h4 class="identifier">/connect?back={url}</h4>

+Sign-in page, opened for connecting to an existing node.
+The `back`parameter is the URL to return to after successful or canceled sign-in.

 <h4 class="identifier">/explore?before={moment}</h4>